Women, Wine, and Omar Khayyam

-There are some things in the world that transcend boundaries of nations and religions and that our love and company.
-In this two pillars are wine and women.
+There are some things in the world that transcend boundaries of nations and religions and one of them is love and company.
+In this compartment, two pillars are wine and women.
 Both are complementary to each other, but surely not because both starts with the letter W. These two pillars of mankind is common all over the world, from America to Arabia.
 It is to the credit of a Muslim poet who put these two pillars together in lovely poetry that enthralls all of us.
 But the fact is this aspect has been kept under wraps in the western world because of a puritan approach, yet women and wine do add up together and help a man reach Nirvana.

 Many modern women will take offense at what Omar Khayyam implies, but when they sit before the mirror and look at themselves they will realize there is a lot of truth in this.
 Wine and that includes the modern drinks of whiskey and Scotch when taken in the company of a woman adds luster to life.
 It is the only elixir that is known in this world that makes life worth living.
 Many a man looks forward to having a lovely woman as a company and both share a glass of the choicest wine.
 As they alternatively sip from the same glass, it is a sure shot way to Nirvana and I am afraid for all his knowledge, the great Indian writer Vatsyayana (author of the Kama Sutra) missed this point.